 In 1982, Rustin adopted Naegle.
 They were among a handful of gay couples who had accomplished this genius legal maneuver.
 Nine years earlier, in 1971, renowned Hollywood architect John Elgin Woolf adopted his younger lover, Robert Koch.

-In separate interviews with Q Voice News, Naegle, 67, talks about his first meeting Rustin, the adoption idea and his mother’s reaction, while director Matt Wolf explains the intersectionality of Rustin and Naegle’s relationship and a different type of story about gay history.
+In separate interviews with Q Voice News, Walter Naegle, 67, talks about his first meeting Rustin, the adoption idea and his mother’s reaction, while director Matt Wolf explains the intersectionality of Rustin and Naegle’s relationship and a different type of story about gay history.

 Here are some excerpts.